-Principals and/or Associate Principals
+4. Principals and/or Associate Principals

-- Co-curricular program issues (athletics, music, drama, etc.) - Matters related to the physical plant - Concerns regarding school personnel - Student records, school-wide student expectations, discipline issues, or bus conduct - Requests that specific courses and programs be included in the program of studies - Policy, procedure, and protocol concerns
+- Co-curricular program issues (athletics, music, drama, etc.) - Matters related to the physical plant - Concerns regarding school personnel - Student records, school-wide student expectations, discipline issues, or bus conduct - Requests that specific courses and programs be included in the Program of Studies - Policy, procedure, and protocol concerns

-Superintendent
+5. Superintendent

-- Questions regarding school committee policies and administrative procedures - School Committee meetings and agenda items - Budgetary matters to also include any issue or item of the Hanover Schools budget that was not processed or appropriated correctly - Concerns regarding school personnel or services which were not resolved at the Principal's level - Suggestions or requests for changes in the curriculum
+- Questions regarding school committee policies and administrative procedures - School Committee meetings and agenda items - Budgetary matters to also include any issue or item of the Hanover Schools budget that was not processed or appropriated correctly - Concerns regarding school personnel or services which were not resolved at the Principal's level - Suggestions or requests for changes in the curriculum - Transportation matters

-School Committee
+6. School Committee